diceeth/frame-nft-example/README.md

 > **Note**
 >
-> This repository is TESTNET-USE ONLY and intended for developers who want to try out the Frame in a quicker and easier manner!
+> This repository is TESTNET-USE ONLY and intended for developers who want to try out Frame in a quicker and easier manner!

 This repository simplifies the process of setting up RPC and EVM compatibility.